MaZzikeen/netbox_updater_napalm/README.md

     'Arista EOS': 'eos',
     'Huawei VRP': 'huawei_vrp'
 }
-If these platforms defined diffently on your netbox You should change the driver_platform keys in the script based what you defined on Netbox.
+If these platforms are defined diffently on your netbox You should change the driver_platform keys in the script based what you defined on Netbox.
 ```